 You have heard the sales pitch: "We make switching easy!
 Our team handles the data migration seamlessly!"
-Then you switch, and half your treatment histories are missing, insurance information is garbled, and your office manager is manually re-entering data at 9 PM on a Tuesday.
+Then you switch, and half your treatment histories are incomplete, insurance information needs updating, and your office manager is manually re-entering data at 9 PM on a Tuesday.

-This is the guide your new vendor should give you but does not.
-Here is what really transfers, what does not, and how to protect yourself.
+This is the guide your new vendor should provide upfront but often does not.
+Here is what reliably transfers, what needs extra attention, and how to protect yourself.

 What Transfers Well